 Fricasse is low in cost and high in flavor.
 It is available everywhere, and the price of one piece won’t cost more than 0.6 KD.
 Having said that, you may not stop at one piece!

 20. Zlabia and Mukhareq

-In addition to the array of appetizing dishes, Tunisians love sweets during the month of Ramadan.
+Tunisians love sweets during the month of Ramadan.
 Dishes of sweets of many different shapes, sizes and methods of preparation fill the tables of Tunisian families during this time.
-The name of zalabia and al-mukhareq is comes from it only being consumed during the Ramadan month.
-This sweet contains a large amount of ghee and honey and is prepared in round or rectangular shapes.
+The names of zlabia and al-mukhareq come from the fact that they’re only being consumed during the Holy month.
+These sweet dumplings contain a large amount of ghee and honey and are prepared in round or rectangular shapes.

 21. Tunisian Makrouth

-The original Kairouanian sweet pastry, whose popularity goes far beyond the borders of the city of Kairouan, is the number one Tunisian sweet pastry.
-Customer travel here from Libya, Algeria, and all the governorates of Tunisia just to purchase Makrouth.
-And “al-maqrouth” is a type of sweet made from semolina, stuffed with dates, and dipped in honey.
-It is similar to “maamoul”.
+Makrouth is an original Kairouanian sweet pastry, whose popularity goes far beyond the borders of that city.
+Fans travel here from Libya, Algeria, and all the governorates of Tunisia just to purchase Makrouth.

 23. Tunisian Mlawi

 This is a unique Tunisian sandwich bread made with flour, semolina, yeast, warm water, salt and oil.
 It is shaped into a circle, and patted out so it is very thin.
 For the filling, various ingredients are used, including harissa, eggs, cheese, and more.

 This authentic Tunisian bread is difficult to find in other countries.